carlosjhr64/korekto/examples/Tutorial.md

 # cherry was added in context of "also good with pudding"
 :cherry :also :good :with :pudding	#X15/E14,R13 Also good with 1
 ```
+If the matching `E` statement for the `X` statement has a number in the title,
+it'll interpret it has the number of instantiations expected.

 ### `L` is for Let

 `L` statements are just like `A` in that they're patterns on single statements.